United States Immigration and Customs Enforcement: Former units

-As part of this realignment, the Director of the Federal Air Marshal Service also became the Assistant Administrator for the TSA Office of Law Enforcement (OLE), which houses nearly all TSA law enforcement services.
+As part of this realignment, the director of the Federal Air Marshal Service also became the assistant administrator for the TSA Office of Law Enforcement (OLE), which houses nearly all TSA law enforcement services.

 The Federal Protective Service (FPS) was moved from the General Services Administration (GSA) to ICE upon the creation of the Department of Homeland Security (DHS).
 The FPS was later moved out of ICE to the National Protection Programs Directorate.

-Originally a part of the U.S. Customs Service's Office of Investigations, the Office of Air and Marine (then called the Air and Marine Interdiction Division) was transferred to ICE in 2003 during the creation of the Department of Homeland Security, becoming the Office of Air and Marine Operations.
-Due in part to a 500 million dollar budgetary dispute between CBP and ICE, in 2004 ICE Air and Marine Operations was transferred to U.S. Customs and Border Protection.
+Originally a part of the U.S. Customs Service's Office of Investigations, the Office of Air and Marine (then called the Air and Marine Interdiction Division) were transferred to ICE in 2003 during the creation of the Department of Homeland Security, becoming the Office of Air and Marine Operations.
+Due in part to a 500 million dollar budgetary dispute between CBP and ICE, in 2004 ICE Air and Marine Operations were transferred to U.S. Customs and Border Protection.
 CBP Air and Marine still works closely with ICE to support the agency's domestic and international law enforcement operations.

-The Office of Detention Policy and Planning was responsible developing and maintaining ICE's National Detention Standards, which set out detailed rules for how immigration detainees were to be treated differently than criminal inmates.
+The Office of Detention Policy and Planning was responsible for developing and maintaining ICE's National Detention Standards, which set out detailed rules for how immigration detainees were to be treated differently than criminal inmates.
 In April 2017, President Donald Trump decided to close the office and to stop including the standards in new jail contracts.

-Assistant Secretaries and Directors

 Training

 Newly hired ICE law enforcement personnel receive their training at the Federal Law Enforcement Training Centers (FLETC) in Glynco, Georgia.
 FLETC is the largest law enforcement training facility in the United States.
 To meet division specific academic and practical instruction, the ICE academies vary in length from 4 to 6 months depending on the position.
 Furthermore, following graduation, all ICE law enforcement personnel undergo additional post academy training, as well as career-continuous training.

-HSI: HSI Special Agent trainees must complete the inter-agency Criminal Investigator Training Program (CITP) and the HSI Special Agent Training Course (HSI SAT).
+HSI Special Agent trainees must complete the inter-agency Criminal Investigator Training Program (CITP) and the HSI Special Agent Training Course (HSI SAT).
 HSI special agents also receive significantly advanced training regarding U.S. customs law, warrant service, advanced tactics, undercover operations, criminal interrogation, weapons of mass destruction, and other subjects routinely encountered by HSI special agents in the field.
 HSI Special Agents typically complete CITP in conjunction with other agencies (i.e. Secret Service, Diplomatic Security Service, Bureau of Alcohol, Tobacco & Firearms, and various Office of Inspector Generals, etc.).
 However, the agency specific HSI SAT course is only attended by HSI trainees and focuses on customs & immigration related investigations.

-ERO: ERO Officer trainees must complete the basic 13-week ERO academy.
-ERO deportation officers undergo several weeks of intensive Spanish language training prior to graduating.
+Prior to 2025, ERO Officer trainees had to complete the basic 13-week ERO academy.
+In 2025, ERO training was cut in half to run six days a week for eight weeks, with Spanish-language courses eliminated and academy training reduced to 47 days allegedly owing to Trump being the 47th president.

-Specific course curriculum is kept confidential, but both ERO Officers and HSI Special Agent new hires undergo training related to basic law enforcement tactics, immigration law, firearms training, emergency response driving, and Constitutional law.
+Specific course curriculum is kept confidential, but both ERO officers and HSI special-agent new hires undergo training related to basic law enforcement tactics, immigration law, firearms training, emergency response driving, and Constitutional law.